Finding the Best Places to Retire Since 2006!

 Cons: The tornado risk is 140% higher than the national average.
 Some locals grumble about urban sprawl.

 Notes: Temple has more physicians per capita than nearly any other town or city in the nation.
-Meta, Facebook's parent company, has just announced plans for a new $800 million data center here.
-Home prices have increased 35% since a year ago.
+Meta, Facebook's parent company, is building a new $800 million data center here.
+Home prices have decreased 2% since a year ago.

 Recommended as a Retirement Spot?
 Yes

 With a name based on a word used by Caddo Indians meaning "friends," Texas is the second biggest state by population in the country.
 It is estimated that 70% of residents live within 200 miles of Austin, the capital city.

 Houston is the largest city, while Dallas-Fort Worth is the largest metropolitan area.
 Connecticut and Delaware could fit inside Texas' largest county - Brewster.
 The state is larger than all of New York, New England and Ohio combined.

 In addition to the Caddo, the historical people of Texas include members of the Native American tribes of Apache, Choctaw, Tonkawa and Hasinai.